 Because mobile embedded apps are designed to for industry-specific use, they also require that testing teams engage subject matter experts to conduct code reviews.
 "There are so many factors to deal with," said Chris Rommel, vice president at VDC Research Group Inc. It's challenging enough to make sure that vertical-specific, mobile applications do what they are supposed to do from a functional standpoint, he said.
 "And on top of that, you have to protect data, and ward off attacks."

-In this article, experts outline seven challenges in
+In this article, experts outline seven challenges in testing mobile embedded apps.

 There's a wide range of devices, processors and operating systems.